vercel/next.js/docs/basic-features/data-fetching/client-side.md

 Client-side data fetching is useful when your page doesn't require SEO indexing, when you don't need to pre-render your data, or when the content of your pages needs to update frequently.
 Unlike the server-side rendering APIs, you can use client-side data fetching at the component level.

-If done at the page level, the data is fetched at runtime, and the contents of the page updated as the data changes.
-When used at the component level, the data is fetched at the time of the component mount, and the contents of the component are updated as the data changes.
+If done at the page level, the data is fetched at runtime, and the content of the page is updated as the data changes.
+When used at the component level, the data is fetched at the time of the component mount, and the content of the component is updated as the data changes.

 It's important to note that using client-side data fetching can affect the performance of your application and the load speed of your pages.
 This is because the data fetching is done at the time of the component or pages mount, and the data is not cached.